ybettan/image-composer/CUSTOMIZE_RHCOS.md

 aicli download iso <infraenv>
 ```

-Now we will spawn a VM with a custome ISO to boot
+Now we will spawn a VM with the custom ISO to boot

 We will use [kcli](https://github.com/karmab/kcli) to boot the machine.
 Make sure to update the disk reference in [rhcos-iso.yml](./rhcos-iso.yml)